Project-Saphi/Saphira/documentation/commands.md

 - `player` - The player's username

 **Response:**
-- Numbered list of personal bests with track names, times, and ranks
+- List of personal bests with track names, times, and ranks
+- Buttons to navigate between pages, 20 entries per page

 ### `/tracks`
 Get the list of all supported custom tracks.